enghwa/ecommerce-shopfront-on-aws/2_SecondaryRegion/README.md

 Update `Alternate Domain Names` with your Domain name and select your ACM Certifacte created by CDK in module 1.
 ![CloudFront](../images/02-cf-07.png)

-Copu your CloudFront Domain Name (ex. dunq4klru02xw.cloudfront.net), and go to `Route53`.
+Copy your CloudFront Domain Name (ex. dunq4klru02xw.cloudfront.net), and go to `Route53`.
 Select your Hosted Zones and `Create Record Set` for CloudFront CNAME.
 * Type: A-IPv4 address
 * Alias: `Yes` and Target: `dunq4klru02xw.cloudfront.net`
 ![CloudFront](../images/02-cf-08.png)